This ramp pasta uses spaghettini, takes less than 10 minutes to make and screams spring is finally here!

 The New Wildcrafted Cuisine: Exploring the Exotic Gastronomy of Local Terroir

 Disclosure: This ramp pasta post is part of a four part paid recipe series in partnership with Catelli Pasta.
-It’s our second year working with this great Canadian brand.
-Even if they hadn’t approached us we would still be eating pasta 3-4 nights a week.
+I originally wrote this two years ago but wanted to share it again.
+It’s a great ramp pasta recipe and although I’m no longer working with Catelli I still consider it a great Canadian brand.